ozbillwang/terraform-best-practices/README.md

 }
 ```

-Depend on your company or project requirement, you can easily update the resources in `Allow` session which terraform commands should have, and add deny policies in `Deny` session if some of permissions are not required.
+Depending on your company or project requirement, you can easily update the resources in `Allow` section which terraform commands should have, and add deny policies in `Deny` section if some of the permissions are not required.

 ## Tips to deal with lambda functions